gatsbyjs/gatsby/docs/docs/ecommerce-tutorial/index.md

 There are alternatives to Stripe, like Square and Braintree, and their setup is very similar to Stripe.

 Stripe offers a [hosted checkout](https://stripe.com/docs/payments/checkout) that doesn't require any backend component.
 You can configure products, SKUs, and subscription plans in the [Stripe Dashboard](https://stripe.com/docs/payments/checkout#configure).
 If you're selling a single product or subscription (like an eBook) you can hardcode the product's SKU ID in your Gatsby side.
-If you're selling multiple products, you can use the [Stripe source plugin]() to retrieve all SKUs at build time.
-If you want your Gastby site to automatically update, you can use the Stripe webhook event to [trigger a redeploy]() when a new product or SKU is added.
+If you're selling multiple products, you can use the [Stripe source plugin](https://www.gatsbyjs.org/packages/gatsby-source-stripe/) to retrieve all SKUs at build time.
+If you want your Gastby site to automatically update, you can use the Stripe webhook event to [trigger a redeploy](https://www.netlify.com/docs/webhooks/) when a new product or SKU is added.

-_Note:_ Stripe Checkout is currently in beta.
+> **NOTE**:  Stripe Checkout is currently in beta.
 You can sign up to receive updates on the [Stripe website](https://stripe.com/docs/payments/checkout).
 In the meantime, if you're looking to build more custom checkout flows, you might need to set up a simple function that your Gatsby project can POST to in order to handle the payment.
-See the ["custom example"]() section below for more details.
+See the ["custom example"]((#custom-fully-custom-checkout-flow-requires-backend-component)) section below for more details.

-That function can be set up a number of different ways.
-To set up that function from scratch, you could:

-- Write your own simple server and deploy it somewhere, making it accessible via an endpoint
-- Write and deploy a hosted serverless function through a service like AWS Lambda or Google Cloud

 # Setting up a Gatsby site